rmedinahu/rmedinahu.github.io/cs245/course-info/final-study-guide.md

 	- benefits of a linked list over a primitive array
 - Programming Concepts:
 	- recursion: **Identify** base case vs. recursive case
-	- copy by value vs. copy by reference: **a variable's address is not its value**
+	- copy by value vs. copy by reference: **a variable's address is DISTINCT from its value**
 	- algorithm efficiency: **n2 vs log n**
 	- ```for: each``` construct
 	- exception handling, robust programs, ```try/catch``` blocks